 Extended vs Legacy

-) and work great with TypeScript, what differs is their philosophy and how opinionated they are.
+eslint-config-airbnb-extended ships in two flavors.
+Both are flat-config only (no .eslintrc*) and work great with TypeScript, what differs is their philosophy and how opinionated they are.

 NOTE

-.
-If you’re still on legacy config files, migrate to eslint.config.mjs
+This package doesn’t support .eslintrc*.
+If you’re still on legacy config files, migrate to eslint.config.mjs first.
+See migration guide for detailed information.

 Overview

-Aspect | Extended | Legacy |
+| Aspect | Extended | Legacy |

-Purpose | Modern, TypeScript-first, opinionated defaults for new and existing codebases | Provide drop-in replacement of the original Airbnb ESLint configurations using the new flat config format. |
+| Purpose | Modern, TypeScript-first, opinionated defaults for new and existing codebases | Provide drop-in replacement of the original Airbnb ESLint configurations using the new flat config format. |

-Strictness | Tighter defaults out of the box, pairs nicely with the optional Strict Rules add-on | Conservative defaults, easier drop-in when migrating from old Airbnb configs |
+| Strictness | Tighter defaults out of the box, pairs nicely with the optional Strict Rules add-on | Conservative defaults, easier drop-in when migrating from old Airbnb configs |

-TypeScript | Fully supported, encourages TS-aware patterns | Fully supported, fewer extra opinions |
+| TypeScript | Fully supported, encourages TS-aware patterns | Fully supported, fewer extra opinions |

-Imports | Uses eslint-plugin-import-x (faster fork of eslint-plugin-import ) for modern import checks | Uses eslint-plugin-import to keep migration noise low |
+| Imports | Uses eslint-plugin-import-x (faster fork of eslint-plugin-import) for modern import checks | Uses eslint-plugin-import to keep migration noise low |

-Styling | Uses ESLint Stylistic for formatting-style rules you can autofix and tune | Uses deprecated ESLint styling rules for easy migration |
+| Styling | Uses ESLint Stylistic for formatting-style rules you can autofix and tune | Uses deprecated ESLint styling rules for easy migration |

-Best for | Teams who want a maintained, modernized successor to Airbnb with sensible opinions | Teams moving from airbnb , airbnb-base , or airbnb-typescript configs who want to keep the same behavior initially and improve gradually. |
+| Best for | Teams who want a maintained, modernized successor to Airbnb with sensible opinions | Teams moving from airbnb, airbnb-base, or airbnb-typescript configs who want to keep the same behavior initially and improve gradually. |

 Which one should I choose?